 Related reading: Types of Brass

-The earliest is the alloy of copper and tin, which is called tin bronze.
+Bronze is an alloy that has been in use since ancient times.
+The earliest form of bronze was an alloy of copper and tin, which is known as tin bronze.

 Ordinary white copper (binary)